PR0M3TH3AN/SeedPass/docs/fingerprint_seeds.md

    - All relevant files (`parent_seed.enc`, `backups/`, etc.) are initialized and encrypted.

 4. **Confirmation:**
-   - SeedPass confirms the successful addition of the new fingerprint and its associated data.
+   - SeedPass confirms the successful addition of the new seed and its associated fingerprint.

-### Removing a Fingerprint
+### Removing a Seed and Its Fingerprint

-1. **Select Fingerprint:**
+1. **Select Seed:**
-   - Users choose the fingerprint they wish to remove from the list of existing fingerprints.
+   - Users choose the seed (via its fingerprint) they wish to remove from the list of existing seeds.

 2. **Confirmation:**
    - SeedPass prompts the user to confirm the removal to prevent accidental deletions.